turingschool/front-end-curriculum/lessons/module-2/this-is-confusing.md

 #### Your Turn

-- Delete the ES6 function and modify the ES5 function so that we don't lose the value of `this`
+- Write the callback function inside of the `forEach` in order for the console.log snippet to work appropriately (e.g. each dislike should log `dracula dislikes garlic/crosses/stakes`)

 ### Closing